How to Start a Profitable Blog (2019)

 - Domain Name – $14.95 USD per year for most domains.

-- **Blog Theme – Lots of free themes available on WordPress to get you started.
+- **Blog Theme – There are lots of free themes available on WordPress to get you started.
 Optionally, you can purchase premium themes for $15 – $60 USD (explained later in the guide

 Step 1.
 Choose Your Blog Niche

 Step 2.
-Sign up with Siteground and Register a Domain
+Sign up with Siteground & Register a Domain

-On the next screen, you’ll need to register a new domain for your Self-Hosted WordPress blog.
+On the next screen, it’ll ask you to choose a domain name.